SHUB-8/Bank-of-Anthos-AI-AGENTS-/ai-services/README.md

 ---

 For more details on each agent, see their individual README files in the `ai-services` directory.
 For deployment, refer to the corresponding Kubernetes manifests.
+All secrets, API keys, and config are loaded from manifests (see `api-keys-secret.yaml`, `jwt-secret.yaml`, etc).
+No .env files are required.